Edward Carey Tyndale-Biscoe who raised the flag at Salisbury, now Harare on 13 September 1890

 For a year after the Pioneer Column stood down, none of the surveyed farms were distributed as the Rudd Concession only gave the BSACo mining rights.
 It was only after the Lippert Concession had been purchased by the BSACo that farms were allocated to the Pioneers.
 This topic is explained in detail in the article Land and the British South Africa Company - the Renny-Tailyour and Lippert concessions under Harare on the website www.zimfieldguide.com

-In the meantime, the Hoste / Tyndale-Biscoe syndicate decided to sell their land rights to the firm of Johnson, Heany and Borrow to raise cash for their mining operations – they clearly had no intention of farming.
+In the meantime, the Hoste / Tyndale-Biscoe syndicate decided to sell their land rights to the firm of Johnson, Heany and Borrow to raise cash for their mining operations – they and most of the members of the Poneer Corps clearly had no intention of farming and did the same.

 It was now October and the rainy season had started which put a stop to mining, so they all packed up and left for Salisbury where Tyndale-Biscoe took up an appointment as Clerk of the Court.